 Here are some of the most common questions students and faculty members have about the TruScholars Program.
-If the answer to your question does not appear below, please contact the Office of Student Research at firstname.lastname@example.org or use the feedback form.
+If the answer to your question does not appear below, please contact the Office of Student Research at firstname.lastname@example.org.

 Yes.
 Students may receive academic credit for their TruScholars experience with mentor approval.
 Students and mentors will be responsible for determining the number of credit hours received for their TruScholars academic credit.
 Students and mentors should contact their department chair in order to get approval for their TruScholars academic credit.
 Students will be responsible for paying tuition for any academic credits received.

 Yes.
 The Office of Student Research allows one course to be taken by students while they are participating in their TruScholars summer experience.
 Mentor approval is necessary for students to take a summer course during their TruScholars experience.
 Students will be responsible for paying tuition.

 No. Students do not have to stay in Kirksville for the entire eight-week TruScholars experience.
 However, if a student’s research, scholarly, or creative activity takes them away from campus for some portion of the eight weeks, they must first receive a waiver from the OSR.
 Also, regardless of where a TruScholar participant conducts their work, they must still be able to attend at least 2 out of the 3 required summer workshops and the Summer Research Symposium at the beginning of the Fall Semester.